 - You may not change the time period you selected to remain by your poster after the participation confirmation period has ended.

-- You may not leave their poster at any time during this 2 hour period.
-Failure to do so may result in disqualification.
+- You may not leave your poster at any time during this 2 hour period.

 - It is recommended that the students stay for the entirety of the session, but they must be present during their time slot.